-So, start by asking yourself:
+Start by asking yourself:

-- What (and when) was the last success you achieved?
+1. What (and when) was the last success you achieved?

-- What were the circumstances that led to that accomplishment?
+2. What were the circumstances that led to that accomplishment?

-- Who were the players when things were going well?
+3. Who were the players when things were going well?
 The client, your agent, manager, producer, director, your coach and/or demo producer?

-- What training or experience did you have just prior to doing well?
+4. What training or experience did you have just prior to doing well?

-- What have you done differently since accomplishing your last great success?
+5. What have you done differently since accomplishing your last great success?

-Much like professional athletes who never stop training because their performance depends on it, the same spirit holds true for actors, whether you’re a voiceover, or otherwise.
-Yet, so many talent fool themselves into thinking they can get by without coaching, or they can rely solely on $20 a throw Online Voiceover Workout Groups, when what they really need is private sessions from an expert who truly understands them, the industry, and what they’re attempting to accomplish.
+Just as professional athletes who never stop training because their performance depends on it, the same holds true for voice actors.
+Nevertheless, far too many talent fool themselves into thinking they can get by without coaching.
+Or they can rely solely on Online Voiceover Workout Groups, when what they really need is a few private sessions with an expert who truly understands them, the industry, and what the individual talent is honestly attempting to accomplish with their career.
 You have to train for it.